 All filings must contain:

 the caption of the case, including the debtor’s full name as stated on the petition and the chapter under which the case is currently pending, but excluding the debtor’s social security number.
 See Vt.
-LBR 1005-1 (petition caption),
+LBR 1005-1 (petition caption);

-the case number, except for documents filed with or before the petition, when no case number has yet been assigned,
+the case number, except for documents filed with or before the petition, when no case number has yet been assigned;

-a title describing the filing’s contents and/or the relief sought,
+a title describing the filing’s contents and/or the relief sought;

-the name of the party on whose behalf it is filed,
+the name of the party on whose behalf it is filed;

-signatures that comply with the current requirement regarding original, e-mail, and electronic filing, and
+signatures that comply with the current requirement regarding original, e-mail, and electronic filing; and

 the title, role, or function in the case of all persons named in the filed document.